EthanThatOneKid/acmcsuf.com/ARCHITECTURE.md

 The [TSConfig file](tsconfig.json) is used by the TypeScript compiler to specify any compilation parameters and settings.
 In the case of this project, our TSConfig is mostly extended from [`@tsconfig/svelte`](https://www.npmjs.com/package/@tsconfig/svelte), an opinionated base TSConfig for working with Svelte.

-## `rollup.config.js` 📄
+## `svelte.config.ts` 📄

-[This file](rollup.config.js) is a configuration file of sorts that handles the bundling and live page reloading when developing the project.
+[This file](svelte.config.ts) is a configuration file of sorts that handles the bundling and live page reloading when developing the project.
-Our particular file was originally copied over from the Sapper project template.

 ## `.eslintrc.js` 📄